edisedis777/Deutsche-Bahn-Train-Delay-Predictor/README.md

 The dataset is from [piebro/deutsche-bahn-data](https://github.com/piebro/deutsche-bahn-data), which contains raw arrival and departure times for DB trains across Germany.

-We use these records to calculate and predict **train delay in minutes**.
+I used these records to calculate and predict **train delay in minutes**.

 **Credit:** All data used in this project belongs to and is made publicly available by [piebro](https://github.com/piebro).